 Yellow Ribbon Program for GI Bill

-The Yellow Ribbon Program provides students the opportunity to attend the college or university of their dreams if it extends beyond the coverage of the GI Bill.
+The Yellow Ribbon Program allows students to attend the colleges or universities of their dreams even if the costs exceed GI Bill coverage.

-In order to be able to take advantage of this generous opportunity, you need to make sure you qualify for the Yellow Ribbon Program benefits and be sure to understand what it covers.
+To take advantage of this opportunity, make sure you qualify for the Yellow Ribbon Program benefits and understand what it covers.

-The bill, like the GI Bill issued after WWII, is intended to help veterans pay their way through college.
+The bill, like the GI Bill issued after WWII, helps veterans pay their way through college.

-The GI Bill funds a full four-year degree at a public in-state college or university, assuming the veteran has served 3 years as an active duty serviceman or woman since September 11, 2001.
+The Post-9/11 GI Bill funds a full four-year degree at a public in-state college or university, provided the service member, including reservists and Guardsmen, served three years as an active-duty service member since Sept.
+11, 2001.

-If you are eligible for the Yellow Ribbon program under the Post 9/11 GI Bill, you’ll receive funding to cover the amount of tuition and fees that exceed the highest public state undergraduate tuition and fees.
+Those eligible for the Yellow Ribbon program will receive funding to cover the difference between the school’s tuition and fees and undergraduate tuition and fees at the most expensive public in-state school.

 Who Benefits from the Yellow Ribbon Program?

-- Served for at least 30 continuous days (all at once, without a break) on or after September 11, 2001, and were discharged after 60 days with a service-connected disability, or
+- A veteran who served for at least 30 continuous days on or after Sept.
+11, 2001, and received a discharge for a service-connected disability.

-The funds must be made toward the program, on behalf of the recipient in the form of a scholarship or grant.
+The schools must provide these funds in the form of a scholarship or grant.

-The Department of Veterans Affairs provides users with an interactive map that shows all participating colleges and universities.
-From there, you may access each school’s specific criteria.
+The VA provides an interactive map of participating colleges and universities.
+Using this tool, you may review each school’s specific criteria, including:

 How Do I Apply for the Yellow Ribbon Program?

 Each participating educational institution can establish its own application procedures for students.
-They also determine how many students per year may receive funds under the Yellow Ribbon Program.
+Once the school approves your participation in the Yellow Ribbon program, it must confirm your enrollment to the VA.